-An architect for 25 years, Harry's life-long commitment to design matured while he worked at two firms considered 20th century master form givers, Gwathmey Siegel & Associates Architects and Edward Larrabee Barnes & Partners.
-It was at these firms that he gained hands-on experience with the kinds of projects he currently excels in.
+An architect for 25 years, Harry's life-long commitment to design matured while working for two master form givers, the architects Charles Gwathmey and Edward Larrabee Barnes.
+It was under these mentors that he gained hands-on experience with the kinds of projects he excels in.

 Combining his vision of modern design with a straightforward style of leadership and management, he has built a thriving practice that continues to take on new challenges.
 With all projects, the buck stops with Harry and that’s the way he likes it.

-A registered architect in New York and Connecticut, Harry is a member of The American Institute of Architects.
-He earned a Master of Architecture degree from the University of Virginia, after receiving a B.A. with Honors in American Studies from Brown University.
+A registered architect in New York and Connecticut, Harry is a member of the American Institute of Architects.
+He earned a Master of Architecture degree from the University of Virginia and a B.A. with Honors in American Studies from Brown University.
 He graduated from Phillips Academy, Andover, where he was awarded the Samuel F.B.
 Morse Prizes for Art and the Marshall S. Kates Prize for American History, and attended Eton College in England, where he completed A Levels in Studio Art and Art History.